-Subaru Outback: Shift lock function
+Subaru Outback (BR): Shift lock function

 The shift lock function helps prevent the improper operation of the select lever.